CurlyBytes/SonarCloud-WebHook/README.md

 The typical build sequence would therefore be

-- prepare build identifier, this can be achived with script similar to
+- ### prepare build identifier
+this can be achived with script similar to

 ```
 $newGuid =[guid]::NewGuid()
 Write-Host "##vso[task.setvariable variable=sonarBuildIdentifier]$newGuid"
 ```
-- pass the build identifier to scanner when running the 'Prepare analysis on SonarCloud' make sure the variable is included in the Advanced/Additional Properties configuration
+- ### pass the build identifier to scanner when running the 'Prepare analysis on SonarCloud' make sure the variable is included in the Advanced/Additional Properties configuration
 ```
 sonar.analysis.buildIdentifier=$(sonarBuildIdentifier)
 ```

--add SonarCloud Quality Gate Keeper task
+- ### add SonarCloud Quality Gate Keeper task

 this must be done after the `Publish Analysis Result` task.
 See https://github.com/eShopWorld/SonarCloud-WebHookVSTS/blob/master/README.md for details.